microbiomedata/SRA_submit/README.md

 Submission to SRA requires a submission xml file and fastq files.
 The required XML file for submission will be provided by NMDC runtime.
 The Python scripts here will help validating the xml file, staging the FASTQ files, uploading the NCBI server and monitoring the submission status.
-Scripts are adapting from [Metagenote](https://github.com/niaid/metagenote/tree/master/sra_submission).
+Scripts are adapted from [Metagenote](https://github.com/niaid/metagenote/tree/master/sra_submission).

 The `sra_xml_validation.py` will validate the submission.xml through by NCBI biosample validate service.